-- 152.157.
-The consent holder must undertake a capital dredging monitoring and reporting programme in accordance with conditions 158156158148 to 168165168157. - 158.
-The consent holder may only undertake capital dredging if all telemetered turbidity monitoring stations within the dredge plume are operational and capable of sending each 15 minute real time data. - 153.159.
-The purpose of the capital dredging monitoring programme is to:

-(a) ensure that turbidity during dredging does not exceed modelled turbidity, therefore ensuring that the related effects on sensitive marine ecology (including SEAs) are within predicted levels.

-(b) Provide baseline water quality information to enable the calculation of trigger levels; and

-(c) Monitor capital dredging so that any management actions can be implemented to avoid dredge plumes beyond those modelledcarried out in a timely manner.
+- 152. The consent holder must undertake a capital dredging monitoring and reporting programme in accordance with conditions 153 to 162. - 153.
+The purpose of the capital dredging monitoring programme is to: - (a) ensure that turbidity during dredging does not exceed modelled turbidity, therefore ensuring that the related effects on sensitive marine ecology (including SEAs) are within predicted levels. - (b) Provide baseline water quality information to enable the calculation of trigger levels; and - (c) Monitor capital dredging so that any management actions can be carried out in a timely manner.

-- 154.160.
-Monitor during capital dredging so that any management actions can-The consent holder must carry out baseline water quality monitoring required by conditions 161158161150 to 01600152 over a period of at least one (1) year, prior to the first commencement of capital dredging authorised by these consents. - 155.161.
-There must be no fewer than three (3)four (4) stations carrying out telemetered monitoring of turbidity (NTU/FTU) for the purposes of baseline water quality monitoring and capital dredging management.

-156-162.
-For the purposes of the baseline water quality monitoring, the consent holder must

-(a) monitor for turbidity (in NTU/FTU) at all locations and salinity at one location.
+- 154. Monitor during capital dredging so that any management actions can-The consent holder must carry out baseline water quality monitoring required by conditions 155 to 157 over a period of at least one (1) year, prior to the first commencement of capital dredging authorised by these consents. - 155.
+There must be no fewer than three (3) stations carrying out telemetered monitoring of turbidity (NTU) for the purposes of baseline water quality monitoring and capital dredging management. - 156.
+For the purposes of the baseline water quality monitoring, the consent holder must - (a) monitor for turbidity (in NTU) at all locations and salinity at one location.
 Each parameter must be monitored at a frequency of not less than once every 15 minutes.
-The specific location of the water quality monitoring stations, the parameters to be monitored at each station, and the methodology and equipment to be used are to be detailed in the EMMP.
+The specific location of the water quality monitoring stations, the parameters to be monitored at each station, and the methodology and equipment to be used are to be detailed in the EMMP. - (b) At each monitoring location, monthly water sampling shall be undertaken to contemporaneously record the TSS and NTU levels at that location. - 157.
+The monitoring programme contained in the EMMP must be designed and carried out by a person(s) who is suitably experienced in marine environment monitoring.